Spawn - iOS App

 Early research insights from our initial survey of UBC students

+83% of people believed they spend too much time on their phones, 91% wished there was an easier way to plan events.

 We surveyed people at our university to uncover more about how people felt.
-83% believed they spend too much time on their phones, 91% wished there was an easier way to plan events.

 In our studies, we found that people often subconsciously categorize the people they spend time with - for example, your pickup basketball friend group is different to the friends you might go to a bar with on a Friday night.
 We honed in on this, as it offered a unique way for us to decrease the time it takes to organize an activity if premade groups already exist.

 Its clear that students and young adults alike find grievances with traditional event planning systems as a method to do activities with your friends.
-Group chats often feel too open and lead to coordination issues, and Google Calendar is too formal and associated with work and not play.

 How might we build a better system for young university students to plan spontaneous events casually?